Thereisnospon/CodeView/READ_ENGLISH.md

 (my engilsh is not good ,if you have any question,you can ask me by e-mail : thereisnospon@qq.com)

-CodeView is a android widget can show code and hightlight it . it's hightlight code by hightlight.js , can auto recognize language such as java,c++,c#,python,bash,ruby*...and more language
+CodeView is a android widget can show code and hightlight it .

-it has many themes,and you can choose one:
+The code is rendering by hightlight.js , it  not only can automatically recognize the dominant languages such as java,c++,c#,python,bash,ruby and more..  but also have many kinds of themes you can choose.

 example:

 <table>